MalHus/An-Analysis-of-Expedia-Search-Patterns/README.md

 | What is the range of plausible values for the average number of reviews for Expedia property listings that are travel advertisements (labeled as “Ad”)? | Bootstrapping |

 ## University of Toronto
-Intro to Statistical Reasoning and Data Science Final Project
+Intro to Statistical Reasoning and Data Science (STA130 Final Project)

 ## Authors
 Malaikah Hussain, Hannah Pan, Julie Tang